alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2020-03-29-intro-cryptography 2.markdown

 ---
 This is the second part of Introduction to Cryptography.
 The post covers symmetric encryption with cypher block chaining, the principles behind DES and AES, asymmetric encryption with RSA and a little bit on validating authenticity.

-### Symmetric Encryption with Cypher Block Chaining (CBC)
+### Symmetric Encryption with Cipher Block Chaining (CBC)

-CBC is a very simple concept.
+[Block cipher](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation) is a very simple concept.
 It acknowledges the practical impossibility of sending a purely random, equal in size to the message, secret of the one-time pads and addresses it.
-It splits the message into predefined size blocks, then encrypts each block individually, taking into account the ciphertext generated for the previous blocks.
+It splits the message into predefined size blocks, then encrypts each block individually.
+Cipher Block Chaining takes the concept even further by taking into account the ciphertext generated for the previous blocks when encrypting the current block.

 For Block Ciphers, Shannon introduced two measures: